ilkaybasboga/rickyandmorty/README.md

 ## Objective

-I want to make a comprehensive project using Redux, MUI,API,React,TypeScript.
+I want to make a comprehensive project using Redux, MUI,API,React,TypeScript and Skeleton/React.

 ### I will use the following elements in the project;;